CoLRev-Environment/colrev/docs/source/foundations/colrev.rst

 1.3 Systematicity and transparency
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+TODO: some introductory words, sub chapter stars directly with bulletpoints, inconstent with prior sub chapters

 - Every review varies on a scale of systematicity (internal rigor) and transparency (external rigor, as reported)
 - For clarity, "qualitative systematic reviews" (as a very particular type of review) should be distinguished from general notions of literature reviews